-- Talk to other growers in the region to learn what works for them — they may be able to share their experience, down to the level of specific cultivars, local microclimatic factors, weed and pest pressures.
+- Talk to other growers in your region to learn what works for them — they may be able to share their experience, down to the level of specific cultivars, local microclimatic factors, weed and pest pressures.

-- Of relevance to anyone practicing or interested in cover cropping, the Cover Crop Survey Analysis , conducted by USDA–NIFA and SARE (Sustainable Agriculture Research & Education), offers both broad perspective and detailed insight into how growers are using cover crops all across the U.S.
+- Of relevance to anyone practicing or interested in cover cropping, the Cover Crop Survey Analysis, conducted by USDA–NIFA and SARE (Sustainable Agriculture Research & Education), offers both broad perspective and detailed insight into how growers are using cover crops all across the U.S.

 - Use the Oregon State University Cover Crop Calculator for determining biomass and nitrogen credits from cover crops.

-- Watch the benefits accrue!
+- Now watch the benefits accrue!